Previous

 About the work

 Rhinoceroses have existed since prehistoric times.
 Forty years ago, there were still 100,000.
-From 2007 to 2017, 8,273 rhinoceroses were poached in South Africa, which is about three per day.
+From 2007 to 2017, 8,273 rhinoceroses were poached in South Africa, which is about three a day.

 Specifications